 Applications for additional capitation will be verified against the eligibility criteria outlined in 4.2.
 Additional information, including proof of identity or employment, may be sought as part of this process.
-The Pobal AIM team must be notified immediately of changes to the Inclusion Coordinator's employment.
+Pobal must be notified of changes to the Inclusion Coordinator's employment by submitting a change request on the EY Hive.

-Additional capitation for services with an Inclusion Coordinator Additional capitation for services with an Inclusion Coordinator is paid to the service as a Special Allocation via the EY HIVE.
+4.4.5 Payment of additional capitation for services with an Inclusion Coordinator Additional capitation for services with an Inclusion Coordinator is paid to the service as a Special Allocation via the EY HIVE.
 For ECCE-contracted services, additional capitation is paid in line with the ECCE payment schedule.
 The increased capitation payment is not included in the ECCE advance payment.
 Payments in relation to children who are eligible for the ECCE programme but are registered on CCSP are paid later in the programme year.